Karavan%2525252BSarai%2525252BWorld%2525252BMusic.jpg

 Carmen Rizzo is a two-time Grammy nominee.
 He is cofounder of the ground breaking word music and electronic act Niyaz, debuting at #1 on Itunes World Music.
 As a solo artist, he received critical acclaim when USA Today picked his debut album as number one in their fall music guide.

 Rizzo is a prolific producer, artist, electronic musician, composer and DJ.
 He is widely known for his work on Seal’s classic album Seal2.
-Rizzo is also known for his work with Coldplay, Perry Farrell, Alanis Morissette, Dido, Jem, AR Rahman, Ryuichi Sakamoto, Khaled, Michael Nyman, and Pete Townshend, Paul Oakenfold and Tuvan throat singers Huun Huur Tu.
+Rizzo is also known for his work with Coldplay, Perry Farrell, Micheal Jackson, Alanis Morissette, Dido, Jem, AR Rahman, Ryuichi Sakamoto, Khaled, Michael Nyman, and Pete Townshend, Paul Oakenfold and Tuvan throat singers Huun Huur Tu.

 Carmen works with record producers Trevor Horn, Rob Cavallo, David Foster and Marius De Vries.
 He has recorded all over the world, from Abbey Road studios (UK) and Studio Plus XXX (Paris) to Record Plant (L.A.) and Studio 301 (Australia), among others.